will-rowe/will-rowe.github.io/_posts/2017-01-18-running-docker.markdown

 ## Working inside the container

-While inside our container, all files that we make in `/SCRATCH` will be available on the Desktop of our machines under `LIFE708-WORKSHOP`
+While inside our container, all files that we make in **/SCRATCH** will be available on the Desktop of our machines in the **LIFE708-WORKSHOP** directory.

 ---